kshaffer/corpusmusic/schedule.md

 #### In class ####

 Introduction to pop/rock form and Variations Audio Timeliner
+Discuss Meyer's definition of style
 Discuss Foucault & implications for computational musicology
-Critique de Clercq/Temperley in light of Foucault
+Compare Meyer & Foucault, and critique de Clercq/Temperley in light of them

 <!--
 <br/>